SuperOfficeDocs/superoffice-docs/docs/api/contact/osql/create-contact-osql.md

 ---
 title: Create a contact through OSQL
 uid: create_contact_osql
-description: Create a contact through OSQL
+description: How to create a contact through OSQL
-author: {github-id}
+author: Bergfrid Skaara Dias
-so.date: 05.11.2016
+so.date: 11.04.2021
-keywords: osql
-so.topic: howto
+keywords: contact, company, OSQL, API so.topic: howto
 # so.envir:
 # so.client: